datagovuk/dgu-vagrant-puppet/README.md

-# data.gov.uk to go
+# Data.gov.uk To Go

 This repo provides scripts to install a copy of data.gov.uk's website to your own server.
 Rebrand it and you have a fully-featured government open data portal.

+## About

+The UK Government has contributed Data.gov.uk To Go to Github to kick-start the use and development of common open data portal software, beyond the basic CKAN.
+UK wants to develop it in partnership with other providers of Open Data portals, through the usual Open Source / Github model of forking, pull requests, issues etc. that everyone is encouraged to contribute to.

+## Overview

-Here is an overview:
+Here is an overview of the install process:
 1. Machine preparation - Vagrant VM or a fresh Ubuntu 12.04 machine
 2. CKAN source - download from Github
 3. Virtual machine creation using Vagrant.
 (A fresh machine running Ubuntu 12.04 (Precise) works just as well.)
 3. Puppet provision of the main software packages (Apache, Postgres, SOLR etc) and set-up linux users
 4. CKAN database setup
-5. Data load (test data - optional)
-6. Drupal install
+5. Drupal install
+6. Additional configuration

-### Suggested system requirements:
+## Suggested system requirements

 * 24GB RAM
 * 8 cores